Plastic surgery procedures on the navel can be performed for different reasons:

 - To fix damage from stretched belly-button piercings, especially after pregnancy

 Belly button surgery can greatly improve the overall appearance of the abdominal region.
-According to Dr. Matthew Schulman of New York City, plastic surgeons are performing increasing amounts of belly button surgeries.
-Dr. Schulman noted a greater emphasis being placed on the look of the belly button due in part to social media.
-American Society of Plastic Surgeons president Dr. David H. Song also attributed the popularity of exercise and midriff exposure to the rise of this surgical phenomenon that is most common among women.
+Plastic surgeons are performing increasing amounts of belly button surgeries.
+There has been a greater emphasis being placed on the look of the belly button due in part to social media.
+The popularity of exercise and midriff exposure is closely related to the rise of this surgical phenomenon that is most common among women.

 An "Outie" Belly Button or a Hernia?

-The appearance of the belly button might be largely determined at birth or shortly after, when the umbilical cord falls off in the wake of being severed from the placenta.
-However, New York City-based plastic surgeon Dr. Scot Glasberg notes that an outward navel could actually occur later in life and represent an umbilical hernia.
+The appearance of the belly button might be largely determined at birth or shortly after when the umbilical cord falls off in the wake of being severed from the placenta.
+However, it should be noted that an outward navel could occur later in life and represent an umbilical hernia.
 It is a condition wherein abdomen tissue has extended into the belly button.

 Umbilical Hernia Repair

-Although concerns about the aesthetics of the belly button may seem superficial to some, when outward projection is caused by a hernia, addressing it via surgery is recommended.
-According to the UPMC Children's Hospital of Pittsburgh, umbilical hernias should be repaired, especially if the abdominal wall weak spot is causing other medical issues.
+Although concerns about the aesthetics of the belly button may seem superficial to some, when an outward projection is caused by a hernia, addressing it via surgery is recommended.
+Umbilical hernias should be repaired, especially if the abdominal wall weak spot is causing other medical issues.

 Belly Button Surgery Cost

 Expenses for navel surgery can range widely, based on the experience and geographic location of the plastic surgeon.
 Larger cities such as New York may be accompanied by higher prices.
 However, the cost of hernia surgery is often covered by health insurance, so check with your medical provider.
-Hernia repairs are often viewed as procedures that are medically necessary.
+Hernia repairs are often viewed as medically necessary procedures.
 If the belly button surgery is deemed to be a strictly cosmetic procedure, the cost can range from $2,500 to $5,000 - and swell from $8,000 to $12,000 as part of a tummy tuck procedure.

-According to Dr. Schulman, ideal candidates for umbilicoplasty include healthy individuals who may not like the appearance of their belly buttons.
-Based on issues with the size, shape, or excess skin surrounding the navel, an initial consultation with a plastic surgeon can reveal options for your belly button surgery.
+Ideal candidates for umbilicoplasty include healthy individuals who may not like the appearance of their belly buttons.
+Based on issues with the size, shape, or excess skin surrounding the navel, initial consultation with a plastic surgeon can reveal options for your belly button surgery.
 An experienced physician will be able to determine if navel surgery alone will rectify the problem, or if additional procedures such as an abdominoplasty or liposculpture should be a part of the treatment plan.

-Dr. Leslie Stevens echoes the notion that umbilicoplasty requires patients to be in good physical health in order to undergo the procedure.
+Umbilicoplasty requires patients to be in good physical health to undergo the procedure.
 Patients should hold on to realistic expectations regarding the level of improvement the navel area will experience after surgery.

 Not Recommended For & Contraindications